NWChemEx/Chemist/docs/source/orbital_spaces/types.rst

 Sparse orbital spaces have at least one tensorial quantity which is of type ``type::tensor_of_tensors``.
 They may derive from either ``BaseSpace`` or ``DependentBaseSpace``.
+There are a lot more sparse orbital spaces simply because of the fact that we need different combinations of sparse and dense tensors depending on which parts of the space have been sparsified.
 This section assumes you are familiar with the sparse map concept in the context of sparsity (TODO: link to concept).

 DependentBaseSpace
 ------------------